Aucuba japonica ‘Picturata’

 Native from the Himalayas to Japan.
 These seedlings vary in leaf form and variegations; many varieties are offered.
-The species is densely covered with shiny, dark green, toothed leaves 3 to 8 in. long, 1 1/2 to 3 in. wide, but the most commonly sold forms are spotted and splashed with yellow variegation.
-Standard green-leafed aucuba grows at a moderate rate to 6 to 10 ft. (sometimes 15 ft.) tall and wide.
+The species is densely covered with shiny, dark green, toothed leaves 3–8 in. long, 1 1/2–3 in. wide, but the most commonly sold forms are spotted and splashed with yellow variegation.
+Standard green-leafed aucuba grows at a moderate rate to 6–10 ft. (sometimes 15 ft.) tall and wide.
 Can be kept lower by pruning.

 Minute dark maroon flowers in earliest spring are followed by clusters of bright red, 3/4-in. berries in fall and winter.
-Both sexes must be planted to ensoure fruit set.
-A green-leafed variety called ‘Rozannie’ is self-fruitful, producing a heavy crop of berries withou a pollenizer.'Picturata' ('Aureo-maculata')
+Both sexes must be planted to ensure fruit set.
+A green-leafed variety called ‘Rozannie’ is self-fruitful, producing a heavy crop of berries without a pollenizer.

-This variety’s leaves have golden yellow centers, edges of dark green dotted yellow.
-Grows 6 to 10 ft. tall and wide.
+This variety’s leaves have golden yellow centers and edges of dark green dotted yellow.
+Grows to 6–10 ft. tall and wide.
 Female.

 Grows at a moderate to fast rate, eventually reaching 40–80 ft. tall, with a heavy-limbed crown ...

 Europe’s only native palm, this also grows on Mediterranean islands and in northwest Africa.
 Hav...